neilramaswamy/structured-streaming/docs/guides/io/sources.md

     | `sourceArchiveDir`      | Specifies the archive directory for cleaned-up files.
 It cannot be a sub-directory of `path`; if it were, archived files would be considered new and processed over and over again.                 | None | Only if `cleanSource` is set to `archive`. |

 ??? example

+    The code below shows an example for the CSV source.
+Note that while the `maxFilesPerTrigger` option is common to all file sources, the `sep` option is specific to the CSV file source.

     === "Python"

         ```python